Love travel experiences? Help us by sharing your travel habits. Please take this 5 minute survey.Take the survey!

 Ask travelers what their ideal holiday looks like and you get an array of answers.
 Some may enjoy the day at a beach on a tropical island, others may love to explore bustling cities, or cycle through incredible scenery.
 Romantics may want to ride horses on a deserted beach and foodies love going on a street four tour.

 If you’re a wine and travel enthusiast, chances are, you’ve already made your way to France, Spain and/or Italy on a wine-themed holiday.
-Should you be looking for a new destination that offers excellent wine, why not consider Bulgaria?
+If you be looking for a new destination that offers excellent wine, why not consider Bulgaria?
 Here are 7 great reasons that ought to convince you!

 Cooking is an activity that is often viewed as fun and relaxing so it’s no surprise that many food lovers around the globe consider it as one of their favorite hobbies!
 That said, others may prefer to cook for a variety of reasons such as: to maintain a healthier lifestyle, to lose some weight, or to save money by preparing their own fresh meals at home instead of dining out.